 The event is open to middle and high school students in the Tarrant and Dallas counties.
-Participants receive prizes, including T-shirts and electronics, and are entertained by special guest musicians who perform during the two scheduled intermissions.
-IP will host its fourth annual Sik'lik Youth Poetry Slam and Writing Workshop at TCU's Moudy Auditorium at a date TBD.
+Participants receive prizes, including T-shirts and electronics, and are entertained by a special guest musician.
+IP will host its fourth annual Sik'lik event at TCU's Moudy Auditorium on Nov.
+22, 2014.

 Are you up to the challenge?

 (You have to be present to find out)

 Impossible Possibilities' 4th Annual Sĭk'lĭk Youth Poetry Slam and Writing Workshop.